StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

 - 09/11/2020 - Esrin - Removed old references to safe_desc and safe_spec as these are no longer used.
+- 09/11/2020 - Cstadther - Fixed issue for career when attributes are empty, corrected so use `setProperty`.
 - 09/11/2020 - Esrin - Removed legacy mention of Special-Dice-Roller from README.md and fixed link to current projects.
 - 09/11/2020 - Cstadther - Fix 437 - Fixed issue with Destiny Pool update when Group Manager is not active yet.
 - 08/11/2020 - Cstadther - Enhancement 434 - Added drag-drop skills to macro bar.